Mickey Stanley: 1968 season

-During the Tigers' 1968 season, Stanley helped the team win the American League pennant with a 103-59 record.
+During the Tigers' 1968 season, Stanley helped the team win the American League pennant with a 103–59 record.
 He appeared in 153 games, including 131 in center field, 15 at first base, nine at shortstop, and one inning at second base.
 He compiled a perfect 1.000 fielding percentage in center field and won his first American League Glove Award.
-At the plate, he compiled a .259 batting average with 11 home runs and 60 RBIs.
+At the plate, he posted a .259 batting average with 11 home runs and 60 RBIs.

 Late in the 1968 season, manager Mayo Smith moved Stanley to shortstop, a position Stanley had never played professionally, not even in the minor leagues.
 His debut at short came on August 23 in Yankee Stadium, moving from center to shortstop in the seventh inning of the first game of a doubleheader, then starting at short in the second game.
 Stanley would again start at shortstop in six of the last nine games of the season in preparation for the 1968 World Series, replacing regular shortstop Ray Oyler, who hit just .135 that year.
 The move allowed Smith to play all three of his power-hitting Tiger outfielders (Willie Horton, Jim Northrup, and Al Kaline) for every game of the World Series.
 Despite his inexperience at shortstop, Stanley played the position adequately, committing only two errors in 34 chances with neither miscue leading to a run.
 As the starting shortstop for the entire 1968 World Series, Stanley hit a modest .214 in the Fall Classic, but did notch a triple and scored twice in a pivotal Game 5 comeback win for the Tigers.
 ESPN.com has ranked Smith's decision to move Stanley to shortstop as the third or fourth "gutsiest call" in sports history, and one of the Ten Greatest Coaching Decisions of the 20th Century in any sport.
 The Boston Globe rated it as "the gutsiest move in history."